 ASSIGNMENTS (25 %): Most modules have associated Lab assignments.
-In some cases, some parts of the assignment may be due mid-module, otherwise module assignments are due no later than 11:55PM on the last day of the module.
+All module assignments are due no later than 11:55PM on the last day of the module.

 PROCTORED EXAMS (15% EACH, 45% TOTAL): Three proctored exams (using Honorlock) will comprise a total of 45% of your grade.
 Exams occur after Modules 3, 6 and 10 (the last will happen during finals week).
 Honorlock requires the use of the Chrome browser (along with a downloaded plugin) and a working webcam/microphone.
 Additional details regarding using Honorlock will be provided in a separate document.